All right, you just published your first novel. Now to sit back and rake in all those sweet, sweet royalties.

 So how do you get this following?

 Well, you can build a name for yourself through other means.
 Many have had luck by produced a popular blog, Twitter feed, or YouTube presence, where they have so many followers/subscribers that when they do release a book, they’ve already got a captive audience.
-But, not all of us are capable of selling ourselves outside of our writing, so the only other way to build a following is with our writing itself.
+But, not all of us can sell ourselves outside of our writing, so the only other way to build a following is with our writing itself.
 You need readers, and you’re not going to get them by charging them money to read — not even a small amount.
 This is the digital age.
 There are free books on Amazon Kindle right now.
 Why should they pay you when they don’t know who you are?
 You can get free books from countless other places online, and hell, libraries are still a thing.

 When you put a price tag on your book, especially if it’s a high price tag, and you don’t already have a dedicated audience or a ton of positive reviews, people are going to evaluate the risk of buying your book, and they’re probably going to pass.